Kong/docs.konghq.com/app/contributing/markdown-rules.md

 If you have text in your codeblock that you want the user to edit before running the code, you can use editable placeholders.

-Editable placeholders are only supported in HTML, and are not supported with fenced codeblocks.
+Editable placeholders require HTML markup.
+They are not supported in pure markdown (fenced) codeblocks.

 {:.important}
 > **Important:** Use plaintext placeholders for sensitive personal